mysql/mysql-utilities/doc/man/mysqlserverclone.rst

 DESCRIPTION
 -----------

-This utility permits an administrator to start a new instance of a running server.
+This utility permits an administrator to clone an existing MySQL server instance to start a new server instance on the same host.
 The utility creates a new datadir (:option:`--new-data`), and starts the server with a socket file.
 You can optionally add a password for the login user account on the new instance.